gitmachtl/scripts/cardano/testnet/README.md

 1. Wait a minute so the transaction is completed
 1. Verify that your owner delegation to your pool is ok by running<br>```./03c_checkStakingAddrOnChain.sh ledgerowner``` if you don't see it instantly, wait a little and retry the same command

-:warning: Make sure you transfer enough ADA to your new **ledgerowner.payment.addr** so you respect the registered Pledge amount, otherwise you will not get any rewards for you or your delegators!<br>You can always check online the balance of your ledgerowner.payment by running ```./01_queryAddress.sh ledgerowner.payment```<br>and the rewards of ledgerowner.staking by running ```./01_queryAddress.sh ledgerowner.staking```
+:warning: Transfer enough ADA to your new **ledgerowner.payment.addr** so you respect the registered Pledge amount, otherwise you will not get any rewards for you or your delegators!<br>You can always check the balance of your ledgerowner.payment by running ```./01_queryAddress.sh ledgerowner.payment``` on the Online-Machine.<br>You can check about rewards on the ledgerowner.staking by running ```./01_queryAddress.sh ledgerowner.staking```

 **Done**, yes this is more work to do when you wanna do this in offline mode, but it is how it is. :smiley: